CIIS Student Accounts

 Students will receive a 100 percent refund of the tuition for any class dropped by the Add/Drop Deadline.
 After the Add/Drop Deadline, students may drop a course by submitting a Registration Form signed by the instructor to the Registrar's Office.
 A 75 percent refund will be given if this form is received in the Registrar's Office up through the third week of classes; a 50 percent refund by the seventh week of classes; no refund will be given after the seventh week.
+An exception applies to Oregon Residents.
+For a 15-week semester, a student would be eligible to receive a refund through week eight (rounding up).
 These refund deadline apply even if you are adding a different section of the course you dropped.
 Refer to the Academic Calendar for the specific refund deadlines.

 If you received any form of federal financial aid, the amount that will be returned to the financial aid programs will be determined by federal guidelines and may be different than the amount calculated by CIIS's refund policy.
 Contact the Financial Aid Office for more information about this calculation.